5 Tips For Adding Curb Appeal

 Think of landscaping like adding great accessories to an outfit.
 They can seasonally punch up the look of your home with pops of color throughout the year.
 Whether it is via annals in containers or trees and shrubs that have seasonal color changes, and blooms.
 Make sure that your landscape is not over grown and compliments your home not covers it.
 That is one of the biggest mistakes, allowing things to get too big and not sizing the plants properly for spaces.
 Also remember to use different textures to create visual interest, even a green garden can be pretty with a lot of different textures.

-This is such an overlooked concept, but lighting up your home adds to the appeal.
+Exterior Landscape Lighting- This is such an overlooked concept, but lighting up your home adds to the appeal.
 That does not just mean the front exterior, but around the perimeter and patios as well.
 Lighting the exterior is a tricky thing and you need to know what you doing, a lot of people use flood lights which just hit the surface of their home to light them up which is not technically correct, and just shoots a lot of light through your windows and doors, into your home, which you will probably find annoying after awhile.
-You really want to use wall washers graze your brick of stone for a proper lighting effect.
+You really want to use wall washers, that graze your brick and stone for a proper lighting effect.
 So please keep this in mind if you choose to DIY your own lights.
-Just because it is bright does not mean it is pretty, plus some cities have codes and ordinances that prohibit this kind of lighting so make sure you are not in violation.
-When doing a patio or path lighting the idea is wash the sidewalk or pathway with light so you will want a down light which will throw the light onto a surface.
-You can actually get some really pretty effects with this type of lighting and they are also available in warm solar lights now, so no more weird blue hues at night, or digging wire.
-Plus they are super easy and replace and very affordable at around $5 each.
+Just because it is bright, does not mean it is pretty, plus some cities and HOAs have light bleed codes and ordinances that prohibit this kind of lighting, so make sure you are not in violation.
+When doing a patio or path lighting the idea is wash the sidewalk or pathway with light so you will want a down light which will throw the light onto a surface, not up into your face.
+You can actually get some really pretty effects with this type of lighting and they are also available in warm solar lights now, so no more weird blue hues at night, or digging wire that might accidentally get cut.
+Plus they are super easy and replace and very affordable at around $5-$7 each.

 This is a great way to curb appeal from house numbers to carriage hardware.
 We added both to our home to add some southern style charm, you can see the full carriage hardware tutorial here.
 We also love to fly a flag year round it just adds to the main street Americana vibe of our neighborhood streetscape.
 Also consider adding decorative lamps to the front of your home.
 I we upgraded ours to these historical style lanterns and they really add the right amount of rustic charm to the front porch.